 The MAYDAY Fund was established in 1992 to further Shirley Steinman Katzenbach’s commitment to social and medical causes.
-The Trustees decided to adopt Mrs. Katzenbach’s special interest in the treatment of pain as the Fund’s mission.
+The Board decided to adopt Mrs. Katzenbach’s special interest in the treatment of pain as the Fund’s mission.
 The name MAYDAY commemorates the date of her birth and is the international word signaling a cry for help, taken from the French “m’aidez” or “help me.”

 MAYDAY chose its original agenda with the understanding that creating meaningful change with modest funding is a formidable challenge.
-Acting on advice that “it is better to be a rifle than a shotgun,” the Trustees set their sights on the alleviation of human physical pain.
+Acting on advice that “it is better to be a rifle than a shotgun,” the Board set their sights on the alleviation of human physical pain.
 They were aware that excellent research had already led to a wealth of information about the treatment of pain, but that existing knowledge was not effectively used.
 As a first step, they decided to concentrate on closing this gap.

 The MAYDAY Fund, a 501(c)(3) charitable organization since 1992, engages only in philanthropic grant activities defined by its mission targeting the alleviation of pain.
 It should not be confused with any other organization that uses a similar name or includes “mayday” in its representation.